Finn-Is-Dev/Finn-Is-Dev/README.md

 ### Welcome to my GitHub profile!

-Hello, my name is Finn, I'm a College Student from Sydney and I love programming and solving problem
+Hello, my name is Finn, I'm a College Student from Sydney and I love solving programming problem

 Language that I learn currently: